KumoCorp/kumomta/docs/reference/kumo.dkim/rsa_sha256_signer.md

 ## source

 Required.
-Specify the signing key.
-Currently accepts two different forms:

-* *string* - path to the file from which the signing key will be loaded.
+Specify the signing key data.

-* *object* - load the key from a key management store
+The value is a [KeySource](../keysource.md).

-The key must be either RSA PEM or a PKCS8 PEM encoded.
+The key data must be either RSA PEM or a PKCS8 PEM encoded.

 ```lua
 local file_signer = kumo.dkim.rsa_sha256_signer {